fridgesrunning/AbstractOTDPlugins/AdaptiveRadialFollow/README.md

-Reinstall after September 10, 2025
+Reinstall after 2025/10/1

-massive props to abstractqbit for making the original radial follow and making bezier interpolator, which i would recommend using with this over temporal resampler, because the cursor acts weird with temporal.
+massive props to abstractqbit for making the original radial follow and making bezier interpolator

 how to use for noobs